catseye/Exanoke/README.markdown

     = TRUE

     | #
     ?
-Not in a function body
+Use of "#" outside of a function body

     | self(FOO)
     ?
-Not in a function body
+Use of "self" outside of a function body

     | def id(#)
     |     #